-It would be nice if we could comparable cartridges with different rod materials are making a difference in overall FR.
+It would be nice if we could confirm that different rod materials are making a difference in overall FR.

 Secondly we have as yet been unable to confirm the used model for Fc.
-This should be testable if we have multiple identical cantilevers with different size tips on and imples of these same styli on different cantilever materials.
+This should be testable if we have multiple identical cantilevers with different size tips on and examples of these same styli on different cantilever materials.